Soft Masked Transformer for Point Cloud Processing with Skip Attention-Based Upsampling: Method

 \subsection{Skip Attention-based Up-sampling Block (SAUB)}

-To facilitate deep communication between features over various resolution points, we introduce a skip attention-based up-sampling block that combines conventional unpooling with a learnable unit to learn and refine contextual information between features from the encoding and decoding layers across different resolutions.
+Conventional upsampling often use simplistic upsampling schemes (e.g., interpolation) that are incapable of effectively recovering the fine-grained geometric details lost during upsampling.
+To address this problem, we introduce a skip attention-based up-sampling block that combines conventional unpooling with a learnable unit to learn and refine contextual information between features from the encoding and decoding layers across different resolutions, facilitating deep communication between features over various resolution points.

-As illustrated in Fig. \hyperref[fig:archi]{4.(c)}, given the skip feature I $f_h\in\mathbb{R}^{{M\times C_h}}$ and skip feature II $f_l\in\mathbb{R}^{{m\times C_l}}$ from the two adjacent encoding layers over the low and high-resolution points, respectively.
+As illustrated in Fig. \ref{fig:archi} (c), given the skip feature I $f_h\in\mathbb{R}^{{M\times C_h}}$ and skip feature II $f_l\in\mathbb{R}^{{m\times C_l}}$ from the two adjacent encoding layers over the low and high-resolution points, respectively.
 To build the communication between the different resolution point features, we first balance their feature dimension and point resolution,

 where the ${\rm Linear()}$ serves as the projection layer; its primary role involves integrating both the input features $f_{in2}$ and skip features II $f_l$, thereby augmenting the dimension of low-resolution point features to match that of high-resolution point features ($\mathbb{R}^{{m\times C_l}} \rightarrow \mathbb{R}^{{m\times C_h}}$), where $m$ is the number of low-resolution points.
 The ${\rm Grid up}$ is the common practice of unpooling, implemented by grid-based unpooling, to augment the resolution ($\mathbb{R}^{{m\times C_h}} \rightarrow \mathbb{R}^{{M\times C_h}}$), where $M$ is the number of high-resolution points.
 By the above two steps, the low-resolution features are expanded in terms of feature dimension and point resolution.